diogoaurelio/schedoscopeWiki/Test-Framework.md

 these are:

 * `basedOn(View*)` : Using this function, we can define the actual input data for our view to be tested.
-Usually, one defines manually a dataset for each view dependency (using the methods described in the section "Test Data Input Definition" above.
+Usually, one defines one dataset for each view dependency.
 * `then()` : When calling this function, the materialization process of the view is triggered - in other words, the transformation which populates the view is being executed in local mode.
-Plain local mode is currently available for Hive, Pig and Mapreduce transformations; Oozie transformations can be tested against a local minicluster (see advanced section)
+Plain local mode is currently available for Hive, Pig, and Mapreduce transformations; Oozie transformations can be tested against a local minicluster (see advanced section below)
 * `numRows()` : after the transformation has been executed, this function yields the number of rows in the resulting view.
 * `row()` : By invoking this function, test results can be inspected